alexa/visitron/README.md

 Our pretraining approach requires object-level features from Faster RCNN concatenated with orientation features.

-First, follow the setup from the [bottom-up repo](https://github.com/peteanderson80/bottom-up-attention) inside a docker container to install caffe.
-Note that the code from bottom-up repo requires python2.
+First, follow the setup from the [bottom-up attention repo](https://github.com/peteanderson80/bottom-up-attention) inside a docker container to install Caffe.
+Note that the code from bottom-up attention repo requires python2.

 Then, extract object-level features using
 ```